Image Credit: Gary M. Stolz, USFWS

 Submit the following forms to Mariah Simmons at firstname.lastname@example.org.

-Within 20 days of your annual elections, submit the Student Chapter Officer Report to ensure that your officers continue to receive important news and updates from TWS headquarters.
+Within 20 days of your annual elections and any other change in officers, submit the Student Chapter Officer Report to ensure that your officers continue to receive important news and updates from TWS headquarters.

 IRS Reporting Requirements